Julie Tofilon

 As new staff, I’m currently just getting started, but my favorite part of my job will likely be, as always, befriending, getting to know people of all cultures, and helping them see they’re welcome, loved, and significant.

 Personal fun fact– my husband and I love to court on the court– basketball and badminton(!)
-Also, he comes from an Greek-Italian background, and you know mine, so we tell people from experience “There is no longer a separation between Jew and Greek!” 🙂
+Also, he comes from a Greek-Italian background, and you know mine, so we tell people from experience “There is no longer a separation between Jew and Greek!” 🙂

 Give a Gift